paudley/py_qa/ref_docs/golang/Go_SOLID_GUIDE.md

 import "fmt"

-// \--- Low-level package: email \---
+// --- Low-level package: email ---\
 package email

 import "fmt"

-// EmailClient is a concrete, low-level implementation.
+// EmailClient is a concrete, low-level implementation.\
-type Client struct {
+type Client struct {\
-	//... connection details
+//... connection details\
 }

-func (c \*Client) SendEmail(to, body string) error {
+func (c \*Client) SendEmail(to, body string) error {\
-	fmt.Printf("Sending email to %s: %s\\n", to, body)
+fmt.Printf("Sending email to %s: %s\\n", to, body)\
-	return nil
+return nil\
 }

-// \--- High-level package: notification \---
+// --- High-level package: notification ---\
 package notification

-import (
+import (\
-	"fmt"
+"fmt"\
-	"your\_project/email" // \<-- DIRECT DEPENDENCY on a low-level package.
+"your_project/email" // \<-- DIRECT DEPENDENCY on a low-level package.\
 )

-// Service is the high-level module.
+// Service is the high-level module.\
-type Service struct {
+type Service struct {\
-	emailClient \*email.Client // \<-- Tightly coupled to the concrete type.
+emailClient \*email.Client // \<-- Tightly coupled to the concrete type.\
 }

-func NewService() \*Service {
+func NewService() \*Service {\
-	return \&Service{
+return &Service{\
-		emailClient: \&email.Client{}, // The service creates its own dependency.
+emailClient: &email.Client{}, // The service creates its own dependency.\
-	}
+}\
 }

-func (s \*Service) SendWelcomeMessage(userEmail string) error {
+func (s \*Service) SendWelcomeMessage(userEmail string) error {\
-	return s.emailClient.SendEmail(userEmail, "Welcome\!")
+return s.emailClient.SendEmail(userEmail, "Welcome!")\
 }

 This design has several flaws:

-* **Tight Coupling:** notification.Service is completely tied to email.Client.
+- **Tight Coupling:** notification.Service is completely tied to email.Client.
 It cannot send notifications via SMS or any other method without being modified.1
-* **Poor Testability:** To unit test notification.Service, one must also deal with a real email.Client, which is difficult.
+- **Poor Testability:** To unit test notification.Service, one must also deal with a real email.Client, which is difficult.
 It's impossible to provide a mock implementation.
-* **Dependency Flow:** The dependency arrow points from the high-level policy (notification) to the low-level detail (email), which is what DIP aims to prevent.
+- **Dependency Flow:** The dependency arrow points from the high-level policy (notification) to the low-level detail (email), which is what DIP aims to prevent.

 **Best Practice: Inverting the Dependency with a Consumer-Defined Interface**